ohammer-ai/novadac/README.md

 The board includes op-amps on DAC outputs for protecting the DACs.
 With the given R-C values there is a ca. 10 kHz cut-off for noise reduction.

-Note two problems with the PCB:
+Note three problems with the PCB:
 * Produced with 1.6 mm thickness is very difficult to insert into slot (but you can do it!)
 * The DAC output connectors are made for vertical minijacks.
 This is stupid because it requires at least 3 slots.
 You probably want to solder in something else there.
 The parallel-out screw connectors are also too tall for 1 slot.
 (I have plenty of space in my Nova 840)
 * Adding a 220 uF capacitor in parallel with C12 next to U13 (mind the polarity) greatly reduces noise from the DAC outputs.